TheTurkeyChicken/JCJ/Credentials.md

 Email: teamstartup2021@gmail.com

+Password for gmail: `Divvy=2021`

-Password for gmail, github, and default password where service provider does not add restrictions: `divvynotes2021`
+ github, and default password where service provider does not add restrictions: `teamstartup2021`

 Phone: 778-896-6906